personalrobotics/offscreen_render/README.md

 # offscreen_render
 A utility for rendering OpenRAVE kinbodies offscreen to get properties like depth, occlusion, color, etc. Also simulates ROS cameras and tracks OpenRAVE objects.
+This library was developed by [Matthew Klingensmith](https://github.com/mklingen) and contributed to by [Shushman Choudhury](https://github.com/Shushman)

 ##Installation Requirements##